 - Defining the business case for EAM – Organizations should first define the business case for EAM.
 This will help to ensure that the right solution is chosen and that the project has a clear ROI.

-- Selecting the right EAM software – Several different EAM software solutions are on the market.
+- Selecting the right Enterprise asset management software – Several different EAM software solutions are on the market.
 Organizations should take the time to evaluate their options and choose the solution that best meets their needs.

 - Implementing a pilot project – EAM can be a complex process to implement.
 Organizations should consider starting with a pilot project to ensure that the implementation is successful.
 Even before a real pilot, you can consider having a conference room pilot (CRP).